nibynic/ember-form-builder/README.md

 ### Validation with Ember Validations

-Ember Simple Form supports validations out of the box.
+Ember Form Builder supports validations out of the box.
 It will automatically mark inputs as erroneus and display error messages next to them whenever:

 * the form's subject (`for=this`, remember?) has an `errors` object and there is at least one error in it for the input's attribute (e.g. `errors.attributeName` contains an array of error messages) __and__
 * a user has focused out of the input at least once.

 This is compatible both with Ember Data's server-provided validation messages and with client-side validations provided by Ember Validation.
-However none of those libraries is required by Ember Simple Form.
+However none of those libraries is required by Ember Form Builder.

 ### Translations with Ember-I18n

 You can easily cusomize labels and other texts by providing values through attributes in your templates but if your app is or might become international you might wish to integrate the forms with an i18n library.
-Ember Simple Form only supports Ember-I18n at the moment, however other solutions might be integrated in the future.
+Ember Form Builder only supports Ember-I18n at the moment, however other solutions might be integrated in the future.

-Ember Simple Form automatically detects Ember-I18n and tries to guess the translation keys.
+Ember Form Builder automatically detects Ember-I18n and tries to guess the translation keys.

  | label | hint | submit | required
 --- | --- | --- | --- | ---